-This method of studying the UCPD means that the majority of the course is taught in the classroom.
+This method of studying the UCPD means that the majority of the programme is taught in the classroom.
 Statistics is studied by distance learning with online weekly tutorials.
 Throughout you have access to a tutor who will assist and guide you when required.

-Your course tutors will mark and comment on your coursework.
+Your programme tutors will mark and comment on your coursework.
 There are a number of phase tests during Part I with a final test at the end of the course.
 Coursework assessment between Part I and Part II and a final unseen examination following the Part II Course.

 |Coming on a course?||Joining Instructions|

 |How to find us|

 |Credits:||60 at Level 4|

 |Duration:||One to two years|